aerospike/aerolab/LATEST.md

 * FIX: AGI: AGI Commands would panic if cluster is not found.
 * FIX: AGI: Default sftp threads to 1 and s3 threads to 4.
 * FIX: AGI: Port 443 on AGI firewall in GCP should not lock to caller's IP by default.
+* FIX: AGI: agi monitor would not work following adding of checks for sftp password.
+* ENHANCEMENT: Owner tag, if not manually specified, will be filled with current OS username.
 * ENHANCEMENT: Support all ubuntu 18+ and centos 7+ builds with `net loss-delay` feature.
 * ENHANCEMENT: When `--on-destination` is selected in `net loss-delay`, set `--src-network` instead of `--network`.
 * ENHANCEMENT: The `net loss-delay` feature now supports specifying ports.